10darts/documentation/faq/ios/adding_user_data.rst

 Adding user data
 ================

 Link the device to your own user
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You may need to associate the device with your own user.
-To do so, call `linkDeviceWithUserIdentifier:(NSString*)userId onSuccess: (TDOnSuccess _Nullable ) successHandler onError: (TDOnError _Nullable ) errorHandler` providing your user identifier on the last parameter:
+To do so, call ``linkDeviceWithUserIdentifier:(NSString*)userId onSuccess: (TDOnSuccess _Nullable ) successHandler onError: (TDOnError _Nullable ) errorHandler`` providing your user identifier on the last parameter:

 **Objective-C**

 .. code-block:: Objective-C

     [TendartsSDK linkDeviceWithUserIdentifier:@"my-user-id" onSuccess:^{

-		//device linked, save it to not re-link again
-	} onError:^(NSString * _Nullable error) {
+        //device linked, save it to not re-link again } onError:^(NSString * _Nullable error) {
         //something failed, try again later, more info on errorString }];

 **Swift**

 .. code-block:: Swift

     TendartsSDK.linkDevice(withUserIdentifier: "my-user-identifier", onSuccess: {
-			//device linked, save it to not re-link again
-		}) { (errorString) in
+            //device linked, save it to not re-link again }) { (errorString) in
-			//something failed, try againt later, more info on errorString }
+            //something failed, try again later, more info on errorString }

 Adding user data
 ^^^^^^^^^^^^^^^^